RealDoigt/simple-stupid-object-notation/readme.md

 .x + 1
 .y * .5

-# you can also cho0se to simply copy completely identical objects
+# you can also choose to simply copy completely identical objects
 repeat 4 examples
 .description = Hello, World!
 ```